 In June of 2016, the congregation welcomed Rev. Didi Wong as their new Pastor.
-In his first two years, he has been getting to know the beautiful college town of Iowa City and the congregation of One Ancient Hope.
+In his first three years, he has been getting to know the beautiful college town of Iowa City and the congregation of One Ancient Hope.
 In addition, he has been leading the church to work collaboratively in creating a new vision statement and implementing that vision in the community.
 Click here to learn more about Pastor Didi.

 Iowa City is often named one of the best places to live, and with good reason.
 A community of just over 100,000 people, this strategic Midwestern city has a lot to boast about.
 Best in the nation schools, excellent health care, and plenty of high paying jobs are just the start.
 Lots of owner-operated restaurants and shops populate the downtown area.
 Each summer brings the Iowa Summer of the Arts: featuring the Shakespeare Festival, an Arts Festival, the Iowa City Jazz Festival, the Landlocked International Film Festival, and Uptown Movie and Music nights.